The Morning Fix

 My Role

-Coordinating packaging across reporters, editors, video, and social.
+Coordinating packaging: reporters, editors, video, and social.

 Approach